The most haunted Airbnbs in the UK for Halloween 2025

 Spook factor? 👻

 This Airbnb is known as ‘the madness chamber’, and it frequently makes it onto lists of the most haunted stays in the whole world.
 It’s 600 years old and known to be eerily silent.
-You rent the entire home with fantastic rustic interiors, and there are two bedrooms – one of which you share with the phantom of a headless woman, according to some reviews.
+You rent the entire home, with fantastic rustic interiors and two bedrooms – one of which you share with the phantom of a headless woman, according to some reviews.
 Of course, York is the most haunted city in Europe, so you’ll most definitely want to brace yourself for a visit from a ghost or two…

 Rooms?
 One.
 Sleeps four guests.